Wilson Center for Leadership in the Public Interest

 Preparing men of character for lives of consequence

-The Wilson Center for Leadership, established in 1996 and named for the College's former president Lt.
+The Wilson Center for Leadership in the Public Interest, established in 1996 and named for the College's former president Lt.
 Gen. Samuel V. Wilson (U.S. Army, Ret.), provides students with the opportunity to explore, practice, and hone their leadership skills so that they may become tomorrow's CEOs, business founders, military officers, and civic and political leaders.
 With direction from current and former leaders, students gain an understanding of the challenges confronting the United States and the world today through lectures, forums, symposia, and excursions.

 "General Wilson used to say that Hampden-Sydney men are ‘Dragon Slayers.’
 I took that to mean that it’s my duty as a Hampden-Sydney man to go out and find dragons to slay — to find a worthy cause that’s larger than myself and work for it."